 Overview

-The Psychology of Mental Health (Part Time) programme from University of Dundee will prepare you with the necessary theory and research skills required to understand and investigate the determinants of people’s mental health.
+The Psychology of Mental Health (Part Time) degree offered at University of Dundee will prepare you with the necessary theory and research skills required to understand and investigate the determinants of people’s mental health.

 It also provides a pathway to study at PhD level, for those looking to specialise in a doctorate in clinical psychology.
 It is currently the only psychology master course in Scotland to offer work experience over two semesters as part of a non-clinical research or work-based placement.